osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 The current maintainers of osm2pgsql are [Sarah Hoffmann](https://github.com/lonvia/) and [Paul Norman](https://github.com/pnorman/).
-Sarah has more experience with the gazetteer backend and Paul with the pgsql and multi backends.
+Sarah has more experience with the gazetteer backend and Paul with the pgsql and (now deprecated) multi backends.